 Annapolis area dentist Dr. Scott Finlay offers a range of treatment options for patients in any stage of gum disease.
-Prevention of gum disease is our goal, but for those who have signs or symptoms of gum disease, we may recommend prescription mouth rinses, deep cleaning procedures or in extreme cases, periodontal surgery.
+Prevention of gum disease is our goal, however, it’s not always possible.
+Treatment for gum disease may include:

 Bleeding Gums and Gum Disease

 A common cause of bleeding gums is gum disease.
 Gum disease is inflammation and infection of the gums and surrounding tissue.
-Plaque is the leading cause for gum disease, though other factors such as family history, hormonal changes and illness may contribute to the condition.
+Plaque is the leading cause of gum disease, other contributing factors include family history, hormonal changes and illness.

 Avoid Bleeding Gums When You Brush or Floss

-When you brush, you should use a gentle, circular motion to massage and clean the teeth and gums.
-While many people use a back-and-forth motion, this motion can actually irritate and damage your gums, making them sore and more likely to bleed or recede.
+When you brush, use a gentle, circular motion to massage and clean the teeth and gums.
+A back-and-forth motion irritates and damages your gums, making them sore and more likely to bleed or recede.

 Bleeding Gums and Pregnancy